mfisher5/EGC-Salish-Sea/test-lane-1/notes/first_attempt_cutadapt_2022-01-10.md

 The target sequence for the BF3/BR2 primer pair includes the Leray / LerayXT forward primer sequence, while the reverse primers for both are in the same location on the Folmer fragment.
 This means that if a BF3 sample was marked as Leray, `cutadapt` would identify the forward primer but the read would be shorter than the actual target sequence ("Pairs that were too short" would be high).
 Whereas if a Leray sample was marked as BF3, `cutadapt` would be unable to find the forward primer ("Read 1 with adapter" would be low).

+The only sample-index mismatch I can't find evidence of in my lab notebook is the WACO.2021.003 sequenced with BF3, and WACO.2021.001 sequenced with LerayXT.
+However, these were in the same column for the index PCR reaction, so I guess it's possible that I switched them while setting up the plate.
+I'll just flag them during downstream analysis.

 I've renamed the files appropriately, using [rename-demultiplexed-fastqs.sh](https://github.com/mfisher5/EGC-Salish-Sea/blob/master/test-lane-1/scripts/rename-demultiplexed-fastqs.sh).

 Completed on 2022-01-12.